GerasimovNE/telegram-quiz-bot/README.md

 # telegram-quiz-bot
-for the Founder hamework telegramm bot
+for the Founder homework telegramm bot

 .env